-You subscribe to it via the Beatport site.
+You subscribe to it via the Beatport streaming website.
 Once subscribed, you’re able to create playlists on the Beatport site and add songs to them.
-You can then access these playlists (and search the catalogue) while spinning when you login to Beatport Link inside your DJ app.
+You can then access these playlists (and search the catalogue) while spinning when you login to Beatport inside your DJ app.

-Finally, the top-tier Beatport Link Pro+ (US$59.99/month) gets you all the features of the previous plans, but with storage for up to 100 songs in the Offline Locker.
+Finally, the top-tier Beatport Professional (US$29.99/month) gets you all the features of the previous plans, but with storage for up to 1000 songs in the Offline Locker.

 The playlisting aspect is still a bit clunky: there’s no way for you to add a song to a playlist while browsing Beatport.
 You need to do it from within the playlist itself which you will want to have in a separate tab or window.
 That means you need to copy/paste the artist name and title every single time you want to add a track to a playlist, which is a bit of a drag.